First Sunday of the Month | November–April | 2–4pm ET | Hybrid | Free

 In-Person Registration

-Advanced in-person registration to join the event in the 12 Fulton Street introduction galleries, is encouraged for this event but walkups will be accommodated as possible.
+Advanced in-person registration to join the event at 207 Water Street will be encouraged for this event but walkups will be accommodated as possible.
 Any in-person attendee is welcome to lead a song during the round-robin; if you have a specific song in mind, please inform us of the song title when you register.

 Zoom Registration